 Funder: Health Resources and Services Administration

-Summary: Provides partial reimbursement for unreimbursed oral health care costs incurred by accredited dental education programs serving low-income people with HIV.
+Summary: Provides partial reimbursement to eligible dental schools and programs for unreimbursed oral health care delivered to low-income people with HIV.